3D Printing Anatomy Models for Medical Malpractice Trial Exhibits

 Often difficult to understand diagnoses, conditions and injuries can be easily explained with a well-crafted exhibit.
 Legal medical illustrations and medical animations can help with convincing jurors.
 However, these methods are confined to two dimensional paper or video screens.
 While helpful, these mediums leave room for improvement.
 Now, anatomically accurate and patient-specific models are available through 3D printing.
 A 3D printed medical model derived from a patient's medical scan is something a juror can see, handle and manipulate, allowing them to easily understand the anatomy, injury and ultimately your point of view.

 The video above shows a three dimensional spine model created from a patient's medical scan.
 The plaintiff is confined to a wheelchair and in considerable pain.
 The model clearly shows an epidural hematoma at the surgery site and explains the patient's condition.
 Clinical findings are easily explained through 3D printing and shows why custom anatomical models are better than medical animations and illustrations.
 Patient specific 3D printable anatomical models are very accurate and leave little doubt with jurors.
+The 3D printed model of the patient's spine is below.

 Medical 3D Printing Expertise